lucky bamboo plants

 Repotting and Transplanting

-When your lucky bamboo begins to outgrow its container, you will need to transplant it to provide it with a little more room.
-Transplanting a plant from water to soil will also increase its growth rate and general health.
+When your plant begins to outgrow its container, you will need to transplant it to provide it with a little more room.
+Repotting lucky bamboo from water to soil will also increase its healthy growth rate and general health.

 If you keep your plant in water only, transplanting is as simple as selecting a new container, moving the plant over, and refilling the water to the same height.
 Remember to use room temperature distilled or bottled water for this plant.